Bound to Stay Bound Books Scholarship,Association for Library Service to Children,USA

 * The applicant may not have earned more than 12 semester hours toward an MLS/MLIS prior to June 1 of the year awarded.

 * The recipients will be expected to accept positions after graduation in the field of library service to children for at least one year.
 These positions shall be in the United States or Canada, or in a library provided for dependents of military personnel of the United States or Canada.
 Within a year of graduation, each recipient is expected to submit to the Association for Library Service to Children a letter from an institution’s director or personnel department verifying appointment as a children’s librarian.
-If the recipient does not complete this requirement, for any reason within the recipient’s control, the program money must be refunded.
+If the recipient does not complete this requirement, for any reason within the recipient’s control, the scholarship money must be refunded.
 Failure to fulfill requirements will result in forfeiture, or repayment of scholarship monies.

 * The recipients are expected to become members of the American Library Association and the Association for Library Service to Children.